top of page

 First, it is not like working in other parts of Canada where oil and gas or mining workers reside in camps.

-“In the Weyburn and southeast Saskatchewan area, all our fields are close enough that you’re home every night with your family,” said Heggs.
+“In the Weyburn and southeast Saskatchewan area, all our fields are close enough that you’re home every night with your family,” said Osborn.

 Second, safety is a priority.
 Employees are trained in safety and are expected to conduct themselves safely while working.